sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-process/handlers.md

 {{< /language-toggle >}}

-Now you can route observation data to Elasticsearch and alerts to OpsGenie with a single handler, the `send_events_notify_operator` handler set.
+Now you can route observation data to Elasticsearch and alerts to OpsGenie with a single handler definition, the `send_events_notify_operator` handler set.

 {{% notice note %}}
 **NOTE**: Attributes defined in handler sets do not apply to the handlers they include.